Angelicarjs/UBS_ERSIP/README.md

-## information
+## Description
-This holds various labs that I completed while in my Masters program
+This holds the labs results in the course Efficient Remore Sensing Image Processing course of UBS, AI and data analysis specialization in the CDE Master